cosmos/sdk-tutorials/academy/my-own-chain/game-deadline.md

 ## Updated deadline

-Next you need to update this new field with its appropriate value at the right junctures:
+Next you need to update this new field with its appropriate value:

-1. At creation, in the message handler for game creation:
+1. At creation in the message handler for game creation:

     ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/0d0e36a8ac86cddc457610856ddaab1b356cee84/x/checkers/keeper/msg_server_create_game.go#L26]
     ...